Review: Eartheater – IRISIRI

 The following track, “C.L.I.T.,” is easily the most outwardly aggressive track on IRISIRI.
 The pile of bright distortion is the perfect backdrop for Drewchin’s refrain, which could be the mission statement of the whole album: “Yeah, I rejected the culture.
 Do you blame me?
 No.” Delivered in a passionate, boastful cadence, it feels like Drewchin’s victory lap.
 It’s the anthem for when she stands atop a mountain of skulls as an accomplished warrior.

 Drewchin’s twin releases from 2015, Metalepsis and RIP Chrysalis, suggested that Drewchin’s solo music would lean toward experimental folk.
 Here, any predictions fall flat, and the result is an album that exceeds the expectations of her or any other artist.
 Track after track, listen after listen, IRISIRI eludes conventional analysis or understanding.
 Antithetical to history and conformity, Drewchin’s music imagines a world where this music is the convention, not the outlier.
 It’s unclear whether this takes place in the past, the future or the alien present.
-Regardless this grimy, transcendental music is glorious. –Connor Lockie
+Regardless this grimy, transcendental music is glorious. –Audrey Lockie